 Fresh milk is always better than powdered milk.
 If you went into Costa or Starbucks and they served you a latte with powdered milk you would send it straight back and probably never go there again.
 So why put up with this at home?

-You’ll have to make a small investment in a milk frother however you’ll get your money back on that with what you save on not buying pods with powdered milk in them and only buying the espresso coffee pods.
+You’ll have to make a small investment in a milk frother but you’ll get your money back on that with what you save on not buying pods with powdered milk in them and only buying the espresso coffee pods.

 If you want to go down that road here are some suggestions for milk frothers:

-The perfect milk frothers
+The best milk frothers

 Tassimo